2024–25 Derby County F.C. season

-The 2024–25 season is Derby County's 126th season in the Football League and their 55th in the second tier of English football.
-It is their first season in the Championship since 2022 following their promotion as runners-up in League One in the previous campaign.
+The 2024–25 season was Derby County's 126th season in the Football League and their 55th in the second tier of English football.
+It was their first season in the Championship since 2022 following their promotion as runners-up in League One in the previous campaign.
 They also competed in the FA Cup and the EFL Cup.

 Review

 Pre-season

 1 July saw the start of pre-season for the 2024–25 campaign, with the players returning to training after the summer break.
 As 30 June had seen the final day of a number of players contracts, 1 July also saw the official departure of Dwight Gayle, Conor Hourihane, Scott Loach, Korey Smith, Martyn Waghorn, and Joe Wildsmith from the first team as had been announced via the release of the club's retained list six-weeks previously.

 Louie Sibley joined Oxford United following his rejection of a new contract.
 Conversely, Corey Blackett-Taylor saw his loan deal from Charlton Athletic become a permanent deal, and Ben Osborn joined on a free from Sheffield United.
 The third and fourth signings of the summer followed the next day, with Kayden Jackson arriving on a free transfer following his release by Ipswich Town and Jerry Yates coming in on a season-long loan from Swansea City.

 After this flurry, the next signing came a week later, with Dutch midfielder Kenzo Goudmijn joining from AZ Alkmaar; a week after that Gambian midfielder Ebou Adams, a popular loanee in the promotion campaign the previous season, signed on a permanent deal from Cardiff City.
 The midfield was further strengethed with the signing of Crystal Palace's David Ozoh.